survivejs/webpack-book/manuscript/output/04_module_federation.md

 To get started, let's split the header section of the application into a module of its own and load it during runtime through module federation.

 Note the `singleton` bits in the code above.
-In this case, we'll treat the current code as a host and mark **react** and **react-dom** as a singleton for each federated module to make sure each is using the same version to avoid problems with React rendering.
+In this case, we'll treat the current code as a host and mark **react** and **react-dom** as a singleton for each federated module to ensure each is using the same version to avoid problems with React rendering.

 {pagebreak}